jgruber/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch and configure two BIG-IP 2-NIC VEs in a clustered, highly available configuration in an OpenStack Private Cloud.
+This solution uses a Heat template to launch the deployment of F5 Virtual Edition (VE) instances in **OS::Heat::AutoScalingGroup** that can scale arbitrary resources.
+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.

+In this auto scale solution, as thresholds are met, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
+Scaling thresholds are by default based on **network.incoming.bytes.rate** meter.
+The meter type can be changed by providing the parameter value.
+This solution is for BIG-IP LTM only.

+The BIG-IP VE(s) are configured in 2-NIC mode.
 In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Neutron networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

+This solution uses (requires) a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP VE licenses to automatically license the auto scaled BIG-IP VEs.

-The **cluster** heat orchestration template incorporates existing networks defined in Neutron.
+The **autoscale_ltm** heat orchestration template incorporates existing networks defined in Neutron.

 ## Prerequisites and Configuration Notes
+  - You must have an existing BIG-IQ device with a pool of BIG-IP LTM licenses to use this solution.
-  - The HA (Highly Available) solution consists of two templates that configure clustering:
+  - The autoscale ltm solution consists of two templates that configure clustering:
-    - *f5_bigip_cluster_2_nic.yaml*, the parent template that needs to be specified as the template parameter.
+    - *f5_bigip_autoscale_ltm_2_nic.yaml*, the parent template that needs to be specified as the template parameter.
-    - *f5_bigip_cluster_instance_2_nic.yaml*, the BIG-IP instance-specific template referenced by the parent template.
+    - *f5_bigip_autoscale_ltm_instance_2_nic.yaml*, the BIG-IP instance-specific template referenced by the parent template.
-  - Management Interface IP is determined via DHCP.
-  - The cluster self IP on the BIG-IP VE must reside on the same subnet as the VLAN configured for the data/public NIC.
-  - You must provide an additional network interface static IP address.
-If you want to use DHCP, the template can be modified to remove the **fixed_ips** property for the port.
+  - There are no fixed IP addresses for the interfaces.
+The addresses will be determined upon Neutron port creation.
   - If you do not specify a URL override (the parameter name is **f5_cloudlibs_url_override**), the default location is GitHub and the subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
   - If you specify a value for **f5_cloudlibs_url_override** or **f5_cloudlibs_tag**, ensure that corresponding hashes are valid by either updating scripts/verifyHash or by providing a **f5_cloudlibs_verify_hash_url_override** value.
   - **Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
-Please take note of the following when supplying password values:
+Take note of the following when supplying password values:
       - The BIG-IP version and any default policies that may apply
       - Any characters recommended that you avoid
-  - This template leverages the built in heat resource type *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
+  - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
+  - This template leverages the following built-in heat resource types:
+      - *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.
+      - *OS::Ceilometer::Alarm* and *OS::Heat::AutoScalingGroup* to trigger the autoscaling of resources.
+      - *OS::Heat::SwiftSignal* to create an endpoint for autoscaling metadata used in master election.
+  - **Important**: You may need to perform additional configuration for the OpenStack services Ceilometer (metering) and Swift (container) in your environment in order to utilize this template.
+This template also requires a user account with sufficient privileges to perform Ceilometer, Swift and Heat operations.

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify the definition of the **verifyHash** file in **/scripts/verifyHash**.